 From finding tenants to fixing faucets, renting out a home can be a lot of work.
-If that doesn’t dissuade you, you’ll appreciate collecting the rent checks and taking advantage of tax deductions.
+But the benefits of cash flow and tax deductions can make it worthwhile.

 In fact, you can use many rental property expenses to offset your rental income.
 IRS Publication 527 has all the details.

 Many rental home expenses are tax deductible.
 Save receipts and any other documentation, and take the deductions on Schedule E. Figure you’ll spend four hours a week, on average, maintaining a rental property, including recordkeeping.

 In general, you can claim the deductions for the year in which you pay for these common rental property expenses:

 Less obvious expenses that also may be deductible include fees charged by an accountant to prepare your Schedule E. And don’t forget that a rental home can even be a houseboat or trailer, as long as there are sleeping, cooking, and bathroom facilities.
 Moreover, the location of the rental home doesn’t matter.
 It could even be outside the United States.

 You can deduct expenses for local travel to a rental home for activities such as showing it, collecting rent, or doing maintenance.
 If you use your own car, you can claim the standard mileage rate, plus tolls and parking.
 For 2018, it’s 54.5 cents per mile.

 Traveling outside your local area to a rental home is another matter.
 You can write off the expenses if the purpose of the trip is to collect rent or, in the words of the IRS, “manage, conserve, or maintain” the property.
 If you mix business with pleasure during the trip, you can only deduct the portion of expenses that directly relates to rental activities.

 Repairs and Improvement Deduction